kingsdigitallab/sdlc-for-rse/README.md

-## sdlc-for-rse
-# Software Development Lifecycle for Research Software Engineering
+# A Software Development Life Cycle for Research Software Engineering

 A toolkit for documentation and processes for software development in a research setting.